ObserveRTC/website/content/en/docs/Overview/_index.md

 it makes by analyzing the streams.
 {{< /imgproc >}}

+Monitoring RTC applications is separated into two parts: Sampling, and Analyzing.
+Sampling a WebRTC Calls we collect information from client side provided by the browser or integrated video platforms (see different integrations)

 ### Components
 **WebExtrApp** is a development toolkit for WebRTC Monitoring integrations.
 The core concept is to extract measurements related to every peer